sam0x17/macro_magic/README.md

    should be the name of the item that `#[export_tokens]` was attached to (i.e. the `Ident`), however this approach is not recommended since you can run into collisions if you are not explicit about naming.
 For highly uniquely named items, however, this is fine.
+5. The target crate _must_ be a proc macro crate.

 The vast majority of common use cases for `macro_magic` meet these criteria, but if you run into any issues where exported tokens can't be found, make sure your source crate is included